-The so-called African Red Slip Ware (ARS) is one of the most important for the understanding of Late Antiquity and its changes, as well as for ancient economic economic history of antiquity.
-The project, funded by the funded by the German Federal Ministry of Education and Research, deals with the is concerned with the digitization of the relief-decorated ARS of the Roman-Germanic Central Museum (RGZM).
+The pottery known as African red slip ware (ARS) is a central archaeological object category for the understanding of late antique period worlds of imagination and their change, as well as for ancient economic history.
+The three-year project, funded by the German Federal Ministry of Education and Research (BMBF), focuses on the digitization of the relief-bearing ARS of the Roman-Germanic Central Museum (RGZM).

 During the 3D capture and the subsequent processing steps, technical metadata is generated that provides the user with important information about the origin and quality of the data.
-A team from i3mainz and RGZM is currently working on a cross-project metadata schema to describe the technical process of creating the 3D models.
+A team from the i3mainz and the RGZM is currently working on a cross-project metadata schema to describe the technical process of creating the 3D models.